-During the years ended August 31, 2023 and 2022, the value of contributed goods and services meeting the requirements for recognition in the financial statements was \$44,210 and \$15,917, respectively.
+During the years ended August 31, 2024 and 2023, the value of contributed goods, services, and real estate meeting the requirements for recognition in the financial statements was \$364,377 and \$44,210, respectively.
 These contributed nonfinancial assets include auction items and other miscellaneous items for fundraising events and programs.
 The assets are recorded at the respective fair values of the goods or services received.
-The Organization also receives rentfree space at various locations, which it uses for meetings, programs and lectures.
+The Organization also receives rent-free space at various locations, which it uses for meetings.

 In addition, many individuals volunteer their time and perform a variety of tasks that assist the Organization, but these services do not meet the criteria for recognition as contributed services.
-The Organization received approximately 7,415 and 2,509 volunteer hours during the years ended August 31, 2023 and 2022, respectively.
+The Organization received approximately 8,188 and 7,415 volunteer hours during the years ended August 31, 2024 and 2023, respectively.